hzi-bifo/SDplots/Software/README.md

 ---
 ## Docker Advanced
 If you want to control the usage of resources of the running software, please refer to [Docker Runtime Constraints on Resources](https://docs.docker.com/engine/reference/run/#runtime-constraints-on-resources "docs.docker.com").

 ---
-## Errors (aka: Output other than the desired results) and Troubleshooting
-If you run into issues, please have a look at the problems listed below and follow the instructions to tackle your problem.

-### "Got permission denied while trying to connect to the Docker daemon socket"
-**Output:**

-	Got permission denied while trying to connect to the Docker daemon socket [...]

-**Why it happens:** This is a docker-related error.
-It means than you don't have the permission to run this command.
-**What to do:** Re-run the command with root-/admin-privileges, depending on your operating system.
-If you are not root/admin, contact your system-administrator.

-### "Not a directory"
-**Output:**

-	[...]starting container process caused[...]not a directory[...]Error response from daemon: oci runtime error:[...]

-**Why it happens:** You propably tried to mount a file onto the directory in the pipeline, and not the data-folder.
-**What to do:** Make sure that you have `[Path/to/your/folder/]sdplots:/app/sdplots` set correctly.

-### "I want to update the image to the newest version available."
-**Why it happens:** Maybe the pipeline was updated, and you want the newer version.
-**What to do:** If the versions don't differ by their tag, you have to remove your local copy of the image.
-1. You need the Image ID to remove the image.
-To find the image and its ID (a 12-character-string), type `$docker images`
-2. To remove the image, type `$docker rmi -f [IMAGE ID]`
-2. Run the image as described above.
-When Docker in unable to find the image locally, it will pull it from the repository.

-> **What is a tag?**
-> In the case of `tklingenbifolab/sdplots:beta`, `tklingenbifolab` is the user, `sdplots` is their repository and `beta` is the tag of the image

-### There is no file such as *data.significant_positions.pdf*
-**Why it happens:** When the *data.all_positions.pdf* is in your output folder, the pipeline worked fine.
-However, it failed to find significant positions, most likely because your input file (*data_cds.fa*) contained too few sequences for it to find anything of significance.
-**What to do:** Use more sequences.
-Expand your file by sequences from the predeceasing season for example, or from both hemispheres.

----
 ## Questions and Bug Reports